 Services for family health, safety, well-being and permanency

 Wraparound Services (WRAP) are designed to keep families intact while ensuring the safety of the children.
 The purpose is to increase children and adolescents safety and stability in their own homes.
 Bridgeway Center staff provide "parent nurturing education" to parents and caregivers.
 The objective is to increase their ability to care for their children and/or adolescents.
-Services are exclusive to families referred by the Department of Children and Families or Family First Network due to allegations of abuse or neglect of the children.
+Services are exclusive to families referred by the Department of Children and Families due to allegations of abuse or neglect of the children.

 Program services promote the health, safety, well-being, and permanency of children from birth to age 18 and their families and include:

 - Providing individualized, strength based, family driven, coordinated care services

 - Reuniting families that have been separated due to child abuse or neglect

 - Teaching of parenting skills.
 Circle of Security certification is offered during services.

 - Using role modeling and specifically designed educational materials for abusive or neglectful parents